YuriBoppre/YuriBoppre-Turma001-MutationTests/README.md

 1. Run `npm install` to install all the project dependencies
 1. Run `npm run test` to execute the entire test suite
 1. Run `npm run coverage` to execute the entire test suite with coverage
+1. Run `npm run test:mutation` to run mutation tests and check the effectiveness of the unit tests.

 All execution artifacts can be found in `./coverage`, if you want to remove these files run `npm run clean`.